prlakerveld/mec/README.md

 ## get_zappi_history.py
 Shows the historic data from the cloud.
 Can show both per minute data or per hour data for any specified day (if present on the servers) as well as fetching the data but reporting only daily totals.
+When using the argument -output-csv a CSV file with the data will be generated in the Output folder

 ## set_zappi_mode.py
 Sets the current mode of the Zappi.
 Currently sets the mode of all Zappis to stop, needs command line options added.